 Lastly, always consider taking a long shot.
 Although the key names in the field may typically fill up the top 20 of the leaderboard, it’s rare for a favorite to win golf tournaments.

 Patrick Reed won the 2018 Masters with odds around +40000.
-You can pretty much guarantee a few under-the-radar players will be contending on Sunday, so if you have a small futures wager on the right guy, you could be looking at a pretty payday.
+You can pretty much guarantee a few under-the-radar players contend on Sunday every year, so if you have a small futures bet on the right guy, you could be looking at a pretty payday.

 Be sure to shop around at all of the different NJ sportsbooks for the best price once you’ve figured out whom you’re going with.
 There’s no reason to leave money on the table and not use the sportsbook that’s providing you the friendliest odds for your golfer.